Cosby5/All-My-Stars/README.md

 ## Go

+- [gobuildall](https://github.com/wwalexander/gobuildall) - Builds Go packages for every OS and architecture
+- [rattlesnakeos-stack](https://github.com/dan-v/rattlesnakeos-stack) - Build your own privacy and security focused Android OS in the cloud on a continuous basis with OTA updates.
+- [systray](https://github.com/getlantern/systray) - a cross platfrom Go library to place an icon and menu in the notification area
 - [EventBus](https://github.com/asaskevich/EventBus) - [Go] Lightweight eventbus with async compatibility for Go
 - [ios-go](https://github.com/xlab/ios-go) - The iOS-go project provides a platform for writing native iOS apps in Go programming language.
 - [ftpdts](https://github.com/starshiptroopers/ftpdts) - Ftp server based on ftpdt and goftp/server and used to do a real-time files generation from templates and exposes them as downloadable files.
 It was originally designed to implement the trick of escaping to the default browser from Facebook, Instagram, webkit in-app browsers on IOS.